Kenosha 9-1-1 Dispatcher Fired For Refusing To Send Help For A Well-Being Check

 Paid Advertisement

 After reading many of our articles about the lack of accountability at Joint Services, a relative of the young woman called KCE instead of the agency.
-The reletive thought he wouldn’t get anywhere knowing all of the bad behavior that’s tolerated at the important agency.
+The relative thought he wouldn’t get anywhere knowing all of the bad behavior that’s tolerated at the important agency.
 We asked for a copy of the call audio.
 We also suggested that they review the dispatcher’s attitude and behavior while they make us the copy.
 After a month, we never received the call.
-They said we couldn’t have it becuase it was “involving a pending investigation.”
+They said we couldn’t have it because it was “involving a pending investigation.”
 Joint Services knew that the denial was laughable so they quickly turned it over when we threatened to sue.
 After listening to the audio, we realized why they didn’t want us to have it.

 Paid Advertisement